Wild Card Series: Wild Card Series

 After the shortened 60-game regular season of 2020, the first round of the MLB postseason consisted of four Wild Card Series in each league, each series being a best-of-three hosted by the higher seed.
 Eight teams from each league participated: three division winners, three division runners-up, and two wild card teams (the two remaining teams with the best records, based on winning percentage).
 Thus, while each league's Wild Card Series featured a total of eight teams, there were still only two wild card qualifiers per league.

 Starting in 2022, a modified version of the Wild Card Series was used.
 However, only three Wild Cards qualify along with the lowest-seeded division winner.

+Until 2025, nearly every Wild Card Series held so far ended in a sweep, with only 4 of the 20 series needing a Game 3.
+Lower-seeded teams have won eight series out of 12.